 Furthermore, these types of jobs offer developers an opportunity to participate in various conferences, seminars, have paid holidays, birthday parties, etc. You can feel like you’re valued and are not just another cog in an ever-churning corporate machine.

-So, to reiterate my point – a great senior, junior or entry-level Python developer salary is just one side of the coin.
-If you are thinking about starting a Python developer’s career, it might be good to keep in mind the various other benefits that such a job can offer!
+So, if you are thinking about starting a Python developer’s career, it might be good to keep in mind the various other benefits, not only Python developer salary, that such a job can offer!

-As I’ve stated in the very beginning, Python is an extremely popular programming language to learn.
+As stated in the very beginning, Python is an extremely popular programming language to learn.
 Its popularity is only growing further as the years go by.
-Being so popular, it is only natural that the job market will see a lot of competition – many developers with different skill levels compete to get the best job positions possible.
+Being so popular, it is only natural that the job market will see a lot of competition – many developers with different skill levels compete to get the best job positions possible and it can differ on how much does a Python programmer make.
 On the flip side, companies need great and professional developers now more than ever before.
 This, in turn, leads to a competitive salary, awesome job benefits, and a perfect working and learning environment.

-With all of that said, I hope that this Python developer salary tutorial was useful to you.
-Whether you’re planning to start your journey towards Python programming or you’ve simply stumbled here out of curiosity – I hope the article answered all of your questions!
-If you’re learning Python already, then perhaps this guide has given you that little bit of extra motivation that you needed?
-Whatever the case might be, I wish you the best of luck!
+With all of that said, whether you’re planning to start your journey towards Python programming or you’ve simply stumbled here out of curiosity, then perhaps this guide has given you that little bit of extra motivation that you needed.
+Whatever the case might be, best of luck!